The Man Without Qualities: Legacy

 Writing about Musil in The New Criterion, Roger Kimball wrote, "Whatever else one can say about it, The Man Without Qualities stands as one of the great modern works of satire."

+In his The Long Firm (1999), Jake Arnott references the book through the musings of one of his characters, an academic working with prisoners.
+He quotes Musil "If mankind could dream collectivity it would dream Moosbrugger".

 Robert McCrum ranked it one of the top 10 books of the 20th century: "This is a meditation on the plight of the little man lost in a great machine.
 One of Europe's unquestioned 20th-century masterpieces."